 Essentially, it’s a period of time when a baby (or toddler) goes from consistent, healthy sleep patterns to erratic sleep.
 Skipping naps, waking up earlier than normal, or only sleeping for a few hours at a time during the night.
 These are all part of it.

 Rest assured, just because it’s called a “regression,” there’s no evidence to show that your baby’s sleep is actually regressing in any way, but it’s still important to try and get them back on a solid sleep schedule.

 WHEN DO SLEEP REGRESSIONS TYPICALLY OCCUR?

 Every baby is different.
 It’s important to remember your little guy may experience more or less, and no matter what, it’s totally normal.
 They typically hit at three major developmental milestones: the 4th month, 8/9 months, and 2-year mark.
 However they can also occur around 12 and 18 months.
 Again, every baby is unique.

 4TH MONTH REGRESSION

 The 4-month sleep regression is typically the first time you see a dip in sleep (especially if your child has been a decent sleeper up until this point).
 At 4 months, your baby’s sleep becomes more adult-like, so they will have to cycle through various stages (drowsy, light sleep, and, finally, a deep sleep) before being able to fall asleep.

 On top of that, short naps aren’t cutting it anymore, and your baby is more aware of you, which means they’d rather hang out with you than fall asleep again.

 8TH (SOMETIMES 9TH) MONTH SLEEP REGRESSION

 It’s around 8 months that your baby starts to do a bit more development, like suddenly grasping the idea of object permanence (no pun intended).
 In other words, your baby starts to understand when you aren’t there.

-Oh, and remember how they became more aware of you during month 4 and wanted to forego sleep to hang out with you?
+Oh, and remember how your baby became more aware of you suddenly. and wanted to forego sleep to hang out with you?
 Well, now they miss you so much; they’re dealing with a bit of separation anxiety.